Main Content Region

 • In order to be eligible for this scholarship, students must participate in one of the CSU International Programs (CSU IP) included in the scholarship description.
 Run by the Chancellor's Office in Long Beach, these programs are open to students across the CSU system.
 Program information and applications are available on CSU IP.
 Please inform the faculty advisor for your major if you are applying to CSU IP.

-• Acto Latino Scholarship is available to CSUSB Undocumented and/or Green Card Holder students that are majoring/minoring in Spanish, including Graduate students.
+• Acto Latino Scholarship is available to CSUSB Undocumented and/or Green Card Holder students who are majoring/minoring in Spanish, including Graduate students.
 Minimum GPA: 3.0 ($500)

-• First Generation Acto Latino Scholarship is available to CSUSB first-generation college students that are majoring/minoring in Spanish, including Graduate students.
-Minimum GPA: 3.0 ($1,500 - 2 per year)
+• The First Generation Acto Latino Scholarship is available to CSUSB first-generation college students majoring or minoring in Spanish, including Graduate students.
+Preference will be given to students who participate in department events and fundraising efforts.
+Minimum GPA: 3.0 ($1,000 - 2 per year)

-• Peru CASLA Scholarship is available to a student participating in the Peru Study Abroad program through CSUSB. ($500)
+• Argentina CASLA Scholarship is available to students participating in the CSUSB Faculty-Led Study program to Argentina with Dr. Fernánde-Gibert ($500)

-• Spain (Valladolid) CASLA Scholarship is available to a student participating in the Valladolid Study Abroad program through CSUSB. ($500)
+• Japan CASLA Scholarship is available to students participating in the CSUSB Faculty-Led Study program to Japan with Dr. Kanesaka ($500)

-• Korea Scholarship is available to CSUSB students that satisfy one of the following:
+• Korea Scholarship is available to CSUSB students who satisfy one of the following:

-• Accepted to an approved CSUSB Summer Study Abroad Program in South Korea (up to $500).
+1. Acceptance to an approved CSUSB Summer Study Abroad Program in South Korea (up to $500),

-• Accepted to a CSU International Program in South Korea (up to $5,000).
+2. Acceptance to a CSU International Program in South Korea (up to $5,000)

 • Korean Studies and Engagement Scholarship supports outstanding CSUSB students who have demonstrated a sustained commitment to Korean studies and plan to incorporate Korean studies into their future careers.
 The applicant must apply under Category 1 or Category 2.